power-watt/notes/machine-learning-resources.md

         * Any parallelization is great for HPC applications - Implement threading or use libraries such as MPI, CUDA, or BLAS
     * Ideally you would skip the storage step and stream your data into processing as it is captured
   * Visualization
-    * Making the processed data in human readable form - charts, graphs, and heat maps
+    * Making the processed data in human readable form
-* Any part of the workflow could be considered "Data Science"
+        * Charts and Graphs
+        * Heat Maps - Do NOT use the Jet colormap
+        * Custom dashboards and animations - Front-end web development is good at this: HTML, CSS, JavaScript (especially D3.js)
+        * Create a graphic user interface (GUI) - A GUI would probably be over complicating things
+     * Tableau software specializes in visualization
-* A lot of time is spent formatting data and it can be a huge bottleneck between any of the steps in the workflow
+* A lot of time can be spent formatting data and it can be a huge bottleneck between any of the steps in the workflow
     * Good data storage practices can help reduce this problem
+    * Sometimes you have to querry data from querry a database to get the information you want
-    * Useful things for formating data files
+    * Useful things for parsing/formating data files
+        * Use a parsing libraries
-        * Regular Expressions (RegEx) are the most valuable thing you could ever know for this
+        * Regular Expressions (RegEx) are super valuable
         * The linux commands "awk", "grep", and "sed" - AWK is technically it's own language
+    * Know your popular file formats
+        * JavaScript Object Notation (JSON)
+        * Comma Separated Values (CSV)
+        * Extensible Markup Language (XML)
+        * Hypertext Markup Language (HTML)
+ * Maybe you can get away with doing all of this in Microsoft Excel or maybe you can't

 ### Data Engineering
 * Being an admin (System Admin or Database Admin) but using the words "data" and "engineering" instead of "admin"
 * Maintaining the infrastructure/architecture of a system for other people to use
 * Focuses on the Data Capture and/or Storage aspects of the Data Science workflow

+### Hadoop Distributed File System (HDFS)
+* Commonly referred to as "Hadoop"
+* An opensource database framework designed for storing data across a cluster of machines
+* There are many appendage-like services that may or may not be installed on top of HDFS
+  * **Apache Spark**
+    * It's kind of like a SQL database for HDFS
+    * Experience with Apache Spark is considered very valuable
+* HDFS is a distributed file system - The data is distributed across a cluster of machines
+  * Good with big data